How to Save Money While Traveling Around Japan in 2020

 Photo by Alan Wilson/Flickr

-Another way you can sometimes save money is by flying into one airport and out of another, saving on a return journey.
-For example flying into Tokyo from your home country and out from Kansai Airport.
-This can take a little more planning and won't always work out cheaper, but can sometimes be a huge saver that makes it worth checking first.
+Another way to potentially save is by flying into one airport and departing from another, which can help you avoid the cost of a return journey.
+For instance, you might fly into Tokyo from your home country and then fly out from Kansai Airport.
+While this option requires a bit more planning and may not always be cheaper, it can lead to significant savings, making it worthwhile to consider.

 Conclusion